 The result is a blondie, adapted from my go-to (Smitten Kitchen’s recipe), spiced with cardamom, chopped nuts, and white chocolate.
 I sprinkle the tops with a bit of flaky salt to offset the sweetness.
 They are delight eaten at room temperature, or slightly chilled.

 TIP: One trick I use to get super fudgy blondies is to let the blondies cool until they’re just about at room temperature on the outsides, then let them chill in the fridge for a few hours.
 Once they’ve chilled, I’ll take them out and cut them.
 This seems to really help the insides “set.”

 - 1 cup dark brown sugar

-- 1/2 tsp ground cardamom
+- ½ teaspoon ground cardamom

-- 8 tablespoons (1 stick or 113 grams) unsalted butter
+- 1 stick unsalted butter

-- 1 large egg
+- 1 large egg, room temperature

 - 1 teaspoon vanilla extract

-- 1/2 tsp sea salt
+- ½ teaspoon sea salt

-- 7/8 cup (110 grams) all-purpose flour
+- ⅞ cup all-purpose flour

-- 1 cup nuts, cashews, peanuts, or pistachios are all great here | roughly chopped
+- ⅔ cup toasted nuts, cashews, peanuts, or pistachios are all great here | roughly chopped

-- 1/2 cup white chocolate, roughly chopped
+- ½ cup white chocolate, roughly chopped

 - Flaky salt for topping

-- Brown the butter: In a small saucepan, melt butter at medium heat.
+- Brown the butter: In a small saucepan, melt butter over medium heat.
 Stirring frequently, continue cooking butter as it begins to foam up considerably.
 Once the foam subsides, the butter should smell nutty and toasty (and appear light brown in color).
-Immediately remove the butter from the heat, then mix into the brown sugar-cardamom mixture.
-Whisk for about 1 minute until mixture lightens in color and becomes thick and ribbony.
+Immediately remove the butter from the heat, then stir into the brown sugar-cardamom mixture.1 stick unsalted butter

-- Add the rest of the wet ingredients: Check to make sure the batter is lukewarm (if hotter, the egg may curdle, so let it cool if needed), then whisk in the egg and vanilla extract.
+- Add the rest of the wet ingredients: Check to make sure the batter is lukewarm (if hotter, the egg may curdle, so let it cool if needed), whisk in the egg and vanilla extract.
+Whisk for about 1 minute until mixture lightens in color and becomes thick and ribbony.1 large egg, 1 teaspoon vanilla extract

 - Bake: Pour the batter into your parchment-lined baking pan and sprinkle with flaky salt.
 Bake for 15-25 minutes (depending on the size of your baking pan) until the blondies feel set, the top is crackly and doesn't wiggle and the sides are golden brown.
 The blondies will still feel slightly soft (if they feel firm, they are overdone).
 Once done, remove from the oven and let cool for 5 minutes.
 Gently lift up the blondies in the parchment paper and set on a wire rack to cool, about 15-20 minutes.Flaky salt for topping

 - Cut into squares and serve, or, if desired, you can place the blondies (uncut and uncovered) in the fridge for a few hours before slicing and serving for a fudgier texture.